Keyboard shortcuts

 readstat preview --help

-readstat data --help
+readstat convert --help